jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 specifies a link to another container, it gets a bunch of [environment variables][] and an entry in `/etc/hosts` that point to the linked container.

-In our application, the `web` container links to the `db` container, so it has a hosts entry for `db` that points to the `db` container's IP address, and (among other things, but this is the one we want) a `DB_PORT_5432_TCP_PORT` environment variable with the exposed PostgreSQL port that the `db` container is listening on.
-To get our Rails application to connect to the `db` container, simply add the host and port and the `postgres` username to the `default` section of `config/database.yml`:
+In this example, the `web` container links to the `db` container, so it has a hosts entry for `db` that points to the `db` container's IP address, and (among other things, but this is the one you want) a `DB_PORT_5432_TCP_PORT` environment variable with the exposed PostgreSQL port that the `db` container is listening on.
+To get your Rails application to connect to the `db` container, simply add the host and port and the `postgres` username to the `default` section of `config/database.yml`:

 ```yml
 default: &default